 - cause harm,

 - disrupt teaching,

 - break school rules,

-- commit an offence, or
+- commit an offence,

-- cause personal injury.
+- cause personal injury, or

+- damage property.

 Any data, files or images that are believed to be illegal must be passed to the police as soon as practicable without deleting them.